-This is especially important when you’re stuck at home, and don’t want to lose your gains.
-There are times when going to the gym isn’t feasible for financial reasons, or other problems.
+This is especially important when you’re stuck at home and don’t want to lose your gains.
+There are times when going to the gym isn’t feasible for financial reasons or other problems.
 Maybe you’re on a business trip and there aren’t any gyms around.
-Even a couple weeks off can detrain you, so picking bodyweight movements to help keep your strength up can save your total.
+Even a couple of weeks off can detrain you, so picking bodyweight movements to help keep your strength up can save your total from a long layoff.

 Striking a Balance

-Powerlifters may lift for strength, but they need to do some cardio to increase their overall work capacity, maintain a healthy cardiovascular system, and potentially reap the strength benefits of being able to train for longer periods of time.
-Similarly, there are certain movements that are almost universal in the benefits that athletes can reap from them – the squat is one such movement, but there are others, especially bodyweight exercises, that pretty much everyone should do (if they can).
+Powerlifters may lift for strength, but they need to do some basic conditioning to increase their overall work capacity, maintain a healthy cardiovascular system, and potentially reap the strength benefits of being able to train for longer periods of time.

 Pullups are almost mandatory in every training program.
-While I wouldn’t say they’re the king of upper body exercises in every discipline – there are other movements that are much more effective at building an overall stronger upper body in a bang-for-your-buck sort of way, such as the power clean and press, or the axle clean – pullups are a very good way to build a stronger, bigger back, and they’re easy to program and progress in.
+While I wouldn’t say they’re the king of upper body exercises in every discipline, pullups are a very good way to build a stronger, bigger back, and they’re easy to program and progress in.
 All you need a pullup bar, and any kind of sling bag, dip belt, backpack, or heavy vest.

-Hell, you don’t even need a belt and plates.
-Just stuff a bag with some books and strap it onto your torso.
 If you’ve got a sturdy table, slow table rows are a great way to train a horizontal row, and resistance bands can either make pullups easier or give you an option for single-arm rows and lat pulldowns.
 Below are a couple of my favorite calisthenic pulling exercises, for when you can’t use a gym: